SepehrAkbari/objectness/method_DeepLearning/README.md

 1. **Region Proposal Network (RPN):**
     * A deep convolutional network first processes the input image to extract rich feature maps.
     * The RPN then slides small networks over these feature maps to identify and propose candidate bounding boxes that are likely to contain objects.
 These proposals are class-agnostic at this stage, meaning the RPN suggests regions that look like "objects" in general, without knowing their specific class yet.
-It also provides an "objectness" score for each proposal.
+It also provides an "object-ness" score for each proposal.

 2. **Detection Network (using a Faster-RCNN):**
     * The candidate regions proposed by the RPN are then passed to the second stage.
 For each region, features are pooled from the shared convolutional feature maps.